German hip-hop: 1980–1990

-American hip hop continued to influence the German scene, influencing emergent acts such as Rock Da Most.
-Originally most German rappers relied on English language lyrics, a fact which has led some academics and groups of the German public to interpret the emergence of hip hop in German pop culture as cultural imperialism: that is to say, as a movement that emulated the culture of the United States at the expense of their native German cultural traditions.
-The influence of American hip hop artists remains strong even in today's German language hip hop scene: music videos rely on similar symbols of power and affluence, such as cars and jewelry.
+American hip-hop continued to influence the German scene, influencing emergent acts such as Rock Da Most.
+Originally most German rappers relied on English language lyrics, a fact which has led some academics and groups of the German public to interpret the emergence of hip-hop in German pop culture as "cultural imperialism": that is to say, as a movement that emulated the culture of the United States at the expense of their native German cultural traditions.
+The influence of American hip-hop artists remains strong even in today's German-language hip-hop scene: music videos rely on similar symbols of power and affluence, such as cars and jewelry.

-Many German hip hop artists are of Turkish-German or Arab-German descent, often second- and third-generation German citizens who grew up in comparatively poor or "tough" neighborhoods, which has become an influential hip hop narrative.
+Many German hip-hop artists are of Turkish-German or Arab-German descent, often second- and third-generation German citizens who grew up in comparatively poor or "tough" neighborhoods, which has become an influential hip-hop narrative.
 Identification with their roots in neighborhoods remains an important aspect of the identity of individual rappers and their "crews".

 When not rapping in English, many German rappers employ a dialect of German developed in these communities and which is therefore associated with immigrants and the German "ghetto".
 Using this language in their music, some academics have argued, enables them to levy criticism and protest aspects of society and politics that they perceive as having disadvantaged them and their communities.

-Die Fantastischen Vier (the Fantastic Four) are another important German hip hop group, who also began to rap in German around the same time as Advanced Chemistry.
-Die Fantastischen Vier saw English rap in Germany as meaningless loyalty to "surface elements" of U.S. rap, and devoid of any German political or social context.
-They sought to appropriate hip hop from its foreign framework, and use it to bring a voice to historical and contemporary problems in Germany.
-The shift of rapping from English into German increased hip hop's appeal to the German people, Gastarbeiter (guest workers) included.
-Growing self-confidence among Germany's immigrant population coincided with the use of the German language in German hip hop, and provided them with a vocal outlet in line with the plight of poor African Americans, out of which hip hop had originally emerged.
+Die Fantastischen Vier (the Fantastic Four) are another important German hip-hop group, who also began to rap in German around the same time as Advanced Chemistry.
+Die Fantastischen Vier saw English-language rap in Germany as meaningless loyalty to "surface elements" of U.S. rap, and devoid of any German political or social context.
+They sought to appropriate hip-hop from its foreign framework and use it to bring a voice to historical and contemporary problems in Germany.
+The shift of rapping from English into German increased hip-hop's appeal to the German people, Gastarbeiter (guest workers) included.
+Growing self-confidence among Germany's immigrant population coincided with the use of the German language in German hip-hop, and provided them with a vocal outlet in line with the plight of poor African Americans, out of which hip-hop had originally emerged.